-This article discusses the requirements for Microsoft SQL Server 2005 and SQL Server 2000 to support remote mirroring of user databases.
+This article discusses the requirements for Microsoft SQL Server to support remote mirroring of user databases.

 Remote mirroring is a solution that is offered by third-party vendors.
 This solution lets you maintain a real-time mirror of your primary storage device at a remote site.
 In a remote mirror, redundant server hardware and a redundant storage system are maintained at the remote site.
 Microsoft SQL Server is installed on both the local server and the remote mirror server.